Espyo/Pikifen/readme.md

 If you just extract the new version into the same folder as the old one, you risk having files you care about be replaced, as well as keeping old files that the new version doesn't use and end up wasting space.

 ### Windows
 The latest version available for download for Windows is shown at the top of the [GitHub releases page](https://github.com/Espyo/Pikifen/releases).
+Open the "Assets" list, then click the `Pikifen_***.zip` file for that version.

-Just unzip the downloaded zip file onto a folder, and double-click `pikifen.exe` to start running.
+Once downloaded, just unzip the downloaded zip file onto a folder, and double-click `pikifen.exe` inside to start running.
 If you have downloaded a zip file in hopes of just playing the engine, but can't find any `pikifen.exe` file to double-click, then check if there's a `source` folder.
 If there is, you've downloaded the wrong zip file.
-Use the one in the [releases page](https://github.com/Espyo/Pikifen/releases).

 Alternatively, you can download the source code and compile it to get the most up-to-date features; compilation instructions can be found in the included manual.

 ### Linux and Mac
 In order to play on Linux or Mac, you can build it from the source code.
 A simple tutorial on how to compile the engine can be found in the included manual.
-Alternatively, you can run the Windows executable under Wine.
-It works fairly well, though if you run into issues, check the included manual's troubleshooting page.
+Alternatively, you can run the [Windows executable](#windows) under Wine.
+It works fairly well, though if you run into issues, check the included manual's "Troubleshooting" page.

 ## Playing and making